RendijsSmukulis/codevoid.io/content/wip-serverless-reddit-crawler-python-lambda.md

 * Run on a schedule
 * Chain Lambdas to process SQS messages

-The pipeline will accept an HTTP request, triggering the crawl of the specified subreddit.
+The completed pipeline will accept an HTTP request, triggering the crawl of the specified subreddit.
 This will load the top 100 posts from said subreddit (e.g. XXXXXXX), and then persist all pictures linked by each of the posts in S3.